kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - **`partiallyAvailableDevices` means "in use" — correct the doc comment.**
   It counts shareable devices with at least one non-AdminAccess claim, so a device with *all* its capacity consumed is still reported as partially available.
-Beta keeps both the field name and the computation, and fixes the doc comment to describe what the field actually measures: membership in the in-use set, not a measure of remaining capacity.
+Alpha 1.38 keeps both the field name and the computation, and fixes the doc comment to describe what the field actually measures: membership in the in-use set, not a measure of remaining capacity.